microsoft/Win2DMazeGame/README.md

 ## Details

 This is a simple maze chase / eat the dots game that demonstrates using Win2D to display and move images.

+### Maze.cs

-The game screen is a 1024 by 1024 canvas object.
-A single bitmap contains the maze image, but behind the scenes the maze is a 16 by 16 array of integers with each element defining the possible directions the player or baddie can move in.
-The source code is full of comments to help you.
+This class defines the maze object.
+The game screen is a 1024 by 1024 canvas object, and while a single bitmap contains the maze image, behind the scenes the maze is a 16 by 16 array of integers with each element defining the possible directions the player or baddie can move in.
+When a player or baddie reaches a new tile in the maze (they move pixel by pixel, but only when line up with a tile perfectly can they change direction) they look at the maze data for that location.
+The data tells them which directions they can move in, and also if there is a "dot" present.

-The images move smoothly until they are centered in a tile, and only then can they change direction.

-No "game over" or high scoring events are present.
-When the player is caught, the game feezes.
-What happens next is up to you!
+### Player.cs

+The player object contains the code that draws and moves the player's game character.
+The most involved code defines the action to take when the player's sprite reaches a tile junction, depending on what the keys (W, A, S or D) are being held down and what directions are available.

+### Baddie.cs

+The baddie object chases the player around the maze.
+In fact, the baddie currently picks a direction at random (as long as it's not doubling back), so this is a great opportunity to add some intelligence to make the baddie pick a direction that will move them closer to the player.
+As with the player object, a new direction is only considered when the sprite is at the tile junction.
+Baddies can move at different speeds, as long as the speeds are a power of 2.
+There are three baddies currently defined, and more can be added by copying the code already present in the MainPage.cs class.

+### MainPage.cs

+This is the "code behind" file for the MainPage.xaml file which defines the Win2D canvas object (where graphics can be drawn) and also sets up keyboard input events.
+The purpose of the code in MainPage.cs is to load the image files, and also create the player and baddie objects, and then move them around the screen based on a timer.
+The test for collisions is also performed in this class.

+## Suggestions for features

+Game states need to be defined: for example, these could be "get ready", "game running", and "game over".

+Lives need to be implemented.
+Traditionally you get three lives.

+At the moment nothing happens when the baddies get too close to the player - other than the game stops moving.
+This is where you would "lose a life" and go to a game over screen.
+Likewise, nothing happens when the player has passed over all the dots.
+You might want the next level to have more baddies, or baddies which move faster or both.

+As mentioned, the baddies are not smart and pick random directions.
+Adding some code that picks a direction closer to the player will make for a much more challenging game.